 If you find your pet is awake throughout the night, consider getting them a bed of their own.
 Dogs can be territorial when it comes to sleeping and may not love the idea of sharing a bed (even if they love you).
 If you have two or more pets, you may see one growling or barking at the other pet because they have become territorial over the bed.
 This bedtime conflict isn’t good for anyone!

 Further, our beds with our duvet, blankets and plushy mattresses can become too hot for dogs, or they may stay on high alert, nervous about being at the receiving end of a kick while you sleep.
 So, even if you want to keep the option of co-sleeping open, having a dog bed available to them in your room may improve sleep quality for both of you.
 Your dog deserves a good bed, just like you, and that was top of mind when we designed our millet hulls dog bed.
+Our brand new cat bed was designed for your smaller furry friend.

 Our dog bed is designed for large and heavy dogs, providing them with superior support and adjustability.
 Filled with 100% organic millet hulls and secured in a removable waterproof and durable cotton canvas cover, this bed is both comfortable and durable.
 With a designated dog bed you will provide your pet with a comfortable option and a place to call their own at night.